joseph-flinn/site/frontend/posts/daily-journaling-report-1.md

 I also use this section to set an overall intention for the focus of the day.
-Sometimes this is a more robust overview of the high priority tasks for the day, and other times it is more vague and hope oriented.
+Sometimes this is a more robust overview of the high priority tasks for the day, and other times it is more vague and hope-oriented.

 ## Today's Plan